BinomialLLC/basis_universal/README.md

 The transcoder and core encoder libraries are Apache 2.0.
 The transcoder utilizes no 3rd party libraries or dependencies.
 See [LICENSE](https://github.com/BinomialLLC/basis_universal/blob/master/LICENSE).

 The encoder library is Apache 2.0, but it utilizes some open source 3rd party modules (in 'encoder/3rdparty' and in the 'Zstd' directory) to load [.QOI](https://qoiformat.org/), [.DDS](https://github.com/DeanoC/tiny_dds), [.EXR](https://github.com/syoyo/tinyexr) images, to handle [Zstd](https://github.com/facebook/zstd) compression, and to unpack ASTC texture blocks.
-See the [LICENSES](https://github.com/BinomialLLC/basis_universal/tree/master/LICENSES) folder.
+See the [LICENSES](https://github.com/BinomialLLC/basis_universal/tree/master/LICENSES) and [.reuse](https://github.com/BinomialLLC/basis_universal/blob/master/.reuse/dep5) folders.

 Repository Licensing with REUSE
 -------------------------------